Memory Augmented Neural Network Adaptive Controllers: Performance and Stability: Working Memory and Control Algorithm

-Below, we state the theorem for the boundedness of the Caratheodory solution of the closed loop system specified by the plant model \eqref{eq:sys-lmu} and the MRAC Controller defined in section \ref{sec:controllaw}. \begin{theorem} {\it Consider the plant model given by \eqref{eq:sys-lmu}, where the pair $(A,B)$ is stabilizable and the NN weights of the approximation with the error $\epsilon$, $Z$, undergoes only abrupt changes.
+Next, we state the theorem for the boundedness of the Caratheodory solution of the closed loop system specified by the plant model \eqref{eq:sys-lmu} and the MRAC Controller defined in section \ref{sec:controllaw}. \begin{theorem} {\it Consider the plant model given by \eqref{eq:sys-lmu}, where the pair $(A,B)$ is stabilizable and the weights of the $\overline{\delta}$-approximator, $Z_t$, undergoes only abrupt changes.
 Let the controller be given by equations \eqref{eq:claw}, \eqref{eq:NNupdate} and \eqref{eq:memop}, where $u_{bl}$ is the stabilizing LQR controller of the system $(A,B)$ as described in Section \ref{sec:mrac}.
-Suppose\\ (i) Assumption \eqref{ass:boundedrefsig} is satisfied and the system state is available as feedback,\\ (ii) $\gamma_w = \gamma_v = K_v$, $\kappa = K_v^{0.75}$, $k_z \geq \text{max}\{c_2,c_3\}$, and gain $K_v$ is sufficiently large, and\\ (iii) $\norm{\Delta Z}_F \leq Z_m$, where $\Delta Z$ is the abrupt change in the NN weights of the approximation with an error $\epsilon$ and the number of abrupt changes are less than $\sqrt{\gamma_v}$. \\ Then the Caratheodory solution of the closed loop system exists and is uniformly bounded.} \end{theorem}
+Suppose\\ (i) Assumption \eqref{ass:boundedrefsig} is satisfied and the system state is available as feedback,\\ (ii) $\gamma_w = \gamma_v = K_v$, $\kappa = K_v^{0.75}$, $k_z \geq \text{max}\{c_2,c_3\}$, and gain $K_v$ is sufficiently large, and\\ (iii) $\norm{\Delta Z_t}_F \leq Z_m$, where $\Delta Z_t$ is the abrupt change in the $\overline{\delta}$-approximator and the number of abrupt changes are less than $\log{\gamma^{0.25}_v}$. \\ Then the Caratheodory solution of the closed loop system exists and is uniformly bounded.} \end{theorem} The analysis we present assumes or is restricted to the $\overline{\delta}$-approximator that maybe discontinuous at only finite number of points.
+A stability result for more general time varying functions (e.g., involving infinite number of discontinuities over a closed time interval) is much harder and is a subject for future work.
+In addition, stability result for the $\overline{\delta}$-approximator for more general class of systems besides the MRAC with the memory augmented NN is also a subject for future work.